AriFordsham/GHCWiki/windows-task-force.md

 ## The Tasks

-The list of known problems tagged as Windows issues can be found [ on Trac](https://ghc.haskell.org/trac/ghc/query?status=!closed&os=Windows&desc=1&order=id).
+The list of known problems tagged as Windows issues can be found on Trac (Ticket query: status: !closed, os: Windows, desc: 1, order: id).
 It would be particularly great if people with commit rights could review the patches in the waitlist.

 ## The Process